Splendour in the Art

 In festival mode, I greet discoveries around corners.
 Aditya Novali’s “The Wall: Asian (unreal) estate” demands later scrutiny, while Waqas Khan’s fastidious pen-technique (he uses a 0.1 Radiograph, over and over) engrosses.
 Mao Ishikawa photographed the freewheeling mid-1970s women of Okinawa, and these engaging images are revealed here in prints discovered by the artist’s daughter.
 Kapulani Landgraf’s collages are like old companions I’d forgotten I had.

-The next day I return with my family, grateful for the kids’ APT program, and particularly Jeff Smith Mauri’s “Tungaru: The Kiribati Project” (we become part of a coral reef) and Jakkai Siributr’s “The Legend of the Rainbow Stag” (we become part of the stag’s story).
+The next day I return with my family, playing with the kids’ APT program, and particularly Jeff Smith Mauri’s “Tungaru: The Kiribati Project” (we become part of a coral reef) and Jakkai Siributr’s “The Legend of the Rainbow Stag” (we become part of the stag’s story).

 This particular APT claims one of the largest representations of First Nation artists to date, and the majority of artists, for the first time, are women.
 This future is indeed female.
 APT9 remains a journey, but a journey taken over a circular route.

-Like a music festival where you travel from one stage to others, then back, I will return over the coming months, grateful for the city in which I live.
+Like a music festival where you travel from one stage to others, then back, I will return over the coming months, loving sick the city in which I live.
 Unlike a music festival, which often loses its charm when it grows too large, an APT can hold onto a larger local audience through summer’s repeat-visit benefit.

 Until the end of April, when I say goodbye, then begin the countdown to 2021.